 Technology isn’t just essential for their learning and education, but for every aspect of daily life—and maybe even their future career.
 If your child has a passion for technology or has expressed interest in coding, animation, game design, or website design, you may be looking for a few apps or websites to help develop their skills.

-Our “What is Coding for Kids Guide” shares 50 FREE and low-cost apps and websites designed to motivate, inspire, and develop the next generation of technology innovators.
+This Article shares 50 Coding for Kids Apps and Websites designed to motivate, inspire, and develop the next generation of technology innovators.

 The best part is your kids can learn in the comfort of their own home at any time that fits into their busy academic and extracurricular schedule!